rulibc/rulibc/CONTRIBUTING.md

 generally accepted these days that an `int` has 32 bits (which matches against an `i32`), some platforms have `int` as having 16 bits, and others have long as being 32 bits instead of 64.
-If you use the types in platform, then we can guarantee that your code will "just work" should we port relibc to a different architecture.
+If you use the types in platform, then we can guarantee that your code will "just work" should we port rulibc to a different architecture.

 ### Use our internal functions